-A strongly performing Melbourne’s North will have positive flow-on effects for neighbouring regions and those further afield.
+A strongly performing Melbourne’s north will have positive flow-on effects for neighbouring regions and those further afield.

-From our bustling inner suburbs right through to new homes under construction in newly established suburbs.
-Our region’s urban structure has changed over the last twenty years, with the expansion of the growth boundary.
-The Northern Growth Corridor will accommodate much of this growth.
+We account for over 20 per cent of Melbourne’s total population, from our bustling inner suburbs through to the homes under construction in newly established areas.
+Our region’s urban structure has changed over the last 20 years due to expansion of the growth boundary.
+The majority of our new residents will be accommodated across the Northern Growth Corridor.

-Data on our region is available by clicking here.
+Data on our region is available here.

-Our Region our Vision
+Our region, our vision